oracle/graal/sulong/docs/user/NativeExecution.md

 in LLVM bitcode format differs between native and managed modes.
 The difference lies in safety guarantees and cross-language interoperability.

-Note: Native code execution in a managed mode is possible with GraalVM Enterprise only.
+Note: Managed execution mode for LLVM IR code is possible with GraalVM Enterprise only.

 In the default configuration, cross-language interoperability requires bitcode to be compiled with the debug information enabled (`-g`), and the `-mem2reg`